 Tucked away out of sight is the bathroom, which is functional, cozy, yet contemporary and sleek.
 It takes on the same mid-century styling as the rest of the trailer.

-The galley, toilet, and shower then all shared the same, stylish ceramic backsplash to tie the entire trailer together.
+The galley, toilet, and shower all share the same stylish ceramic backsplash to tie the entire trailer together.